QuopHi-Geek/trust-wallet/README.md

 *   APK file in the project is a dummy since actual APK file is large for git.

-*   Replace "app.apk" in the directory "/src/test/resources/app.apk" with the actual APK
+*   Replace "app.apk" in the directory "/src/test/resources/app.apk" with the actual Trust wallet APK

 *   In the DriverUtils class.
 Modify the initializeDriver() to suit testing environment.
 Modify app filepath and other capabilities to suit your testing environment.